 The Space of Culture emerges from Heliopolis University for Sustainable Development as part of the university’s vision of striving towards “[…] the sustainable development of individual consciousness […] in Egypt and the world”.

 The Space of Culture is meant to be an enlightening forum for students, professors as well as residents of neighboring villages and cities, national and international culturists, researchers, entrepreneurs, partner universities, and SEKEM friends.
 Its impact will be witnessed at both local and international levels.
-It should significantly help raising up new generations who are able to express themselves.
+It should significantly help to raise new generations who can express themselves.
 It should also guide them to refine their talents, feelings, and thoughts.

 Activities of the Space of Culture